 Groups outside approved clubs are free to meet on campus.
-All groups meeting on campus are required to follow the following guidelines, and official groups not applying for club status through JSO shall register their organization/group through the Office of Student Life (add link before publishing)
+All groups meeting on campus are required to follow the following guidelines, and official groups not applying for club status through JSO shall register their organization/group through the Office of Student Life by filling out the form located in MyJudson under the JSO and UM tab.
+The form is titled "Club and Special Interest Group Application".